dogeystamp/chess_inator/README.md

 A chess engine built from scratch, powered by a neural network.

-By learning from chess games played by masters, chess-inator improves in strength without external intervention.
-Notably, chess-inator **has no help from existing engines**, like Stockfish.
-It **learns entirely by itself**.
+This engine is trained on master level games from Lichess.
+Notably, chess-inator does not use analysis from existing engines like Stockfish; it learns entirely on its own, scoring positions with prior versions of itself.

-The engine is trained with minimal pre-existing knowledge of chess.
+The engine is trained with little pre-existing knowledge of chess.
 Specifically, chess-inator started off knowing:

 - The rules of chess